 The purpose of this advisory is to outline the costs associated with Elon's Master of Arts in Interactive Media degree and to provide you with the available financing options to assist in meeting those costs.
-If, after reading this advisory, you should desire additional information, please contact Lynette Lorenzetti in Elon's Office of Financial Planning at email@example.com, 336-278-7640 or 800-334-8448 ext.
-2.
+If, after reading this advisory, you should desire additional information, please contact Lynette Lorenzetti in Elon's Office of Financial Planning at email@example.com, (336) 278-7640.

-The cost of the Interactive Media program for the 2014-2015 academic year is $35,030.
+The cost of the Interactive Media program for the 2014-2015 academic year was $35,030.
+The 2015-16 tuition will be set in February.
 Included in the cost of tuition is a subscription to Adobe Creative Cloud that will be used in courses throughout the year.
 Also included in the program cost is the international travel as part of the Winter Term course.

 For additional information about financial aid and student loans, please download Elon's guide to financing the Interactive Media Master's degree.